k0retux/fuddly/docs/source/scenario.rst

    if you have modeled the responses of the target.
 Refer to :ref:`tuto:dm-absorption` for further explanation on that matter.

-Another aspect of callbacks is the ability to prevent the framework from going on to the next step until a condition has been reached (related to the target feedback for instance).
+Another aspect of callbacks is the ability to prevent the framework from going on (that is sending further data, and walking through the scenario) until a condition has been reached (related to the target feedback for instance).
 For that purpose, the callback needs to call the method ``make_blocked()`` on the current step and to return `False`.
 In this case, the callback ``cbk_after_fbk`` will be (re)called after the feedback gathering time has elapsed once again.
 Note that you can `block` from any callback, but only ``cbk_after_fbk`` will be called further on and will be able to `unblock` the situation.

 Such ability can be usefull if you are not sure about the time to wait for the answer of a network service for instance.
 This is illustrated in the following example in the lines 2-4.

 .. code-block:: python
    :linenos:
-   :emphasize-lines: 1, 4, 10-11, 18, 25
+   :emphasize-lines: 1, 4, 10-11, 18, 19, 25

     def feedback_handler(env, current_step, next_step, feedback):
         if not feedback: